-Thai citizens are socially categorised into hierarchically ordered social groups and classes, determined by characteristics such as age, gender, family lineage, social class or status, and occupational rank.
-In this hierarchy, social and cultural rules play an important role in governing Thai people’s codes of social behaviour, relationship dynamic, and verbal interaction.
+By tradition, Thai citizens are socially categorised into hierarchically ordered social groups and classes, determined by characteristics such as age, gender, family lineage, social class or status, or occupational rank.
+In this hierarchy, social and cultural rules play an important role in governing Thai people’s codes of conduct: their social behaviour, relationship dynamic, and verbal interaction between one another.

 In Thai kinship, for example, age is equated with status and power.
 And similarly to other collectivist cultures prevalent throughout Asia, the older you are, the more superiority, seniority, and authority you have over others, especially the young.

-Thais must therefore learn, from a very young age, about these social differences and levels that exist between individuals.
-They must learn how to navigate this complex system of social labels, codes and behaviours in order to understand their place in society and conduct themselves accordingly, whether in the hierarchy of home, school, office, or community.
+Thais must therefore learn, from a very young age, about these social differences and levels between individuals.
+They must learn how to navigate this complex system of social labels, codes and behaviours in order to understand their position in the social hierarchy and conduct themselves accordingly, whether in the hierarchy of home, school, office, or community.